oracle/oracle-database-operator/docs/dbcs/provisioning/create_dbcs_with_kms.md

 Allow dynamic-group db_dynamic_group to manage keys in compartment sauahuja Allow dynamic-group db_dynamic_group to manage vaults in compartment sauahuja
 ```
-3. Do also create KMS Vault and KMS Key in order to use it during OBDS provisioning.
-We are going to refer those variables (`vaultName`, `keyName`) in the yaml file.
+3. Create KMS Vault and KMS Keys so that you can use it during OBDS provisioning.
+We refer to those variables (`vaultName`, `keyName`) in the yaml file.

-This example uses `dbcs_service_with_kms.yaml` to deploy a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with:
+This example uses `dbcs_service_with_kms.yaml` to deploy a Single Instance OBDS VMDB using Oracle DB Operator OBDS Controller with the following:

 - OCI Configmap as `oci-cred`
 - OCI Secret as `oci-privatekey`